laraadeboye/Steghub-Devops-Cloud-Engineer/WEB-SOLUTION_WORDPRESS/web-solution-wordpress.md

 ```

-## Step 6 Install MysQL on the DB server EC2 (Amazon Linux 2023) and configure remote access.
+## Step 6 Install MysQL on the DB server EC2 and configure remote access.

 ```sh